Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Click this button to display the *Retrieve bank data* window, see [Retrieve bank data](#retrieve-bank-data).

 - [SHOW POSTED]
-    Click this button to display all posted bank transactions.
+    Click this button to display all posted transactions.

 - [SHOW HIDDEN]
-    Click this button to display all hidden bank transactions.
+    Click this button to display all hidden transactions.

 - [QUICK SEARCH]
     Click this button to display the *QUICK SEARCH* filter list.
 The following search criteria are available: